Indigenous art on granville island

 header photo: annie ross

-The Craft Council of BC has conducted an audit of Indigenous-themed products sold on Granville Island, looking at how many are authentically made and produced by Indigenous artists.
+Against cultural appropriation of Indigenous art, the CCBC has conducted an audit of Indigenous-themed products sold on Granville Island, looking at how many are authentically made and produced by Indigenous artists.

-We encourage all artists to read the A Brief Introduction to Cultural Appropriation of Craft in Canada
+We encourage all artists to read A Brief Introduction to Cultural Appropriation of Craft in Canada,

 details